-Andrea, who was twenty-four, received counselling over a period of six weeks because she was depressed.
+Andrea, who was 24, received counselling over a period of six weeks because she was depressed.
 The counsellor who helped her was a trained psychiatric nurse, who had also completed a counselling skills course.
-Andrea had been referred by her doctor who had prescribed antidepressants for her.
-However, he felt that she would benefit more from psychological support and Andrea herself agreed with this.
-During the first session the counsellor talked about confidentiality and added that she could not guarantee this absolutely if Andrea became severely depressed or suicidal.
-If either of these two situations arose, then she, the counsellor, would need to speak to Andrea's doctor about it.
+Andrea had been referred by her doctor, who had prescribed antidepressants for her.
+However, he felt that she would benefit more from psychological support and Andrea agreed with this.
+During the first session, the counsellor talked about confidentiality and added that she could not guarantee this absolutely if Andrea became severely depressed, or suicidal.
+If either of these two situations arose then, as her counsellor, she would need to speak to Andrea's doctor about it.
 Andrea seemed to be reassured by this and, in fact, during a later session with the counsellor she admitted to having suicidal thoughts.

-ANDREA: I think I began to feel worse after the recent rows with my boyfriend.
+ANDREA: I think I began to feel worse after the recent rows with was just all over.

-There have been times when I wished it was just all over.
+$\mbox{\sc my}$ boyfriend.
+There have been times when I wished it about them.

-COUNSELLOR: These feelings of wishing it was all over ... tell me about them.
+COUNSELLOR: These feelings of wishing it was all over . . . tell me

-ANDREA: Well ...
+ANDREA: Well, ...
 I have felt like killing myself at times ...